 In preparation for large scale disasters, which represent one of the risks, we have provided each employee with a helmet.
 After a disaster strikes, in anticipation that it may be temporarily difficult for employees to return home due to traffic restrictions and road disruptions, etc., we have systematically prepared water, food, emergency blankets, and other emergency supplies.
 In addition, we have equipped the head office and each unit with emergency radios so that we can communicate with each other even in the event of a failure of the public communication network.

-SII manufacturing sites conduct risk management to prevent production interruption, aiming to continually provide products even when a risk arises.
+SII manufacturing sites implement initiatives to prevent production interruption, aiming to continually provide products even when a risk arises.

 The examples of our wide-ranging risk management are operational improvements at the local-working level and radical improvement which requires equipment investment.